cabrerahector/wordpress-popular-posts/readme.txt

 == Frequently Asked Questions ==

 = I need help with your plugin!
-What should I do? = First thing to do is read both FAQ and Installation sections as they should address most of the questions you might have about this plugin (and even more info can be found via *wp-admin > Settings > Wordpress Popular Posts > FAQ*).
-If you're having problems with WPP, my suggestion would be try disabling all other plugins first and then re-enable each one to make sure there are no conflicts.
+What should I do? = First thing to do is read both FAQ and [Installation](http://wordpress.org/extend/plugins/wordpress-popular-posts/installation/) sections as they should address most of the questions you might have about this plugin (and even more info can be found via *wp-admin > Settings > Wordpress Popular Posts > FAQ*).
+If you're having problems with WPP, my first suggestion would be try disabling all other plugins and then re-enable each one to make sure there are no conflicts.
 Checking the [Support Forum](http://wordpress.org/support/plugin/wordpress-popular-posts) is also a good idea as chances are that someone else has already posted something about it (and if not, you are always welcome to create a new thread). **Remember:** *read first*.
 It'll save you (and me) time.

 = -FUNCTIONALITY- =